The Need for Boundaries

 The first thing to remember when setting boundaries is we cannot control another person’s behavior or choices.
 If someone responds in a way that acknowledges our feelings, expresses empathy and understanding , or desires to change negative behavior, we may feel validated, in control, and more secure than we previously did.

 What if the person says we shouldn’t feel as we do or is not willing to change behavior, or won’t accommodate our wishes?
 Then what?

 Each of us will need to make decisions to do the next right thing (what’s best for ourself) and be able to live with the outcomes of those decisions.

-I was viewing a Vimeo video of Dr. Sally Wilson.
+I was viewing a Vimeo video of Dr. Sandy Wilson.
 She expressed feelings of anger, anxiety, and uncomfortableness while riding in a car with her husband (because of his excessive speeding).
 Could she control how fast he drove?
 Not really.
 Sure, she could complain or nag him, and he’d slow down for a bit, but then he would resume speeding.
 Trying to control his behavior wasn’t working for her.
 It didn’t seem to make any difference to her husband whether or not his speeding caused her to feel unsafe.